Upcoming actionable, hands-on workshops at APNIC 60

 This workshop is part of the Train-the-Trainer program, which is catered to participants who are community champions planning to conduct training and lead capacity-building efforts in their own local community.

-Check out the APNIC 60 APNIC Academy Training page for a complete course outline, learning outcomes, and pre-requisites.
+Check out the APNIC 60 APNIC Academy Training page for a complete course outline, learning outcomes, and prerequisites.

-In today’s rapidly evolving IT landscape, ensuring a secure and efficient network infrastructure is critical.
-This workshop will provide practical skills and knowledge for securing networks, managing complex systems, and effectively monitoring performance to minimize downtime and risks.
+The Network Management, Monitoring & Security Workshop will provide practical skills and knowledge for securing networks, managing complex systems, and effectively monitoring performance to minimize downtime and risks.

 The workshops are a popular fixture of APNIC conferences and fill up quickly.
 If you register by 31 July, you’ll receive a USD 40 early-bird discount.